ronakupadhyaya/Horizons-week-06/new_exercises/tic-tac-toe/README.md

 ## Part 2: The Square Component
 ### Goal
-We want to design a React component representing a "grid" in our game, capable of displaying Xs and Os and responding to events.
+We want to design a React component called Square - it represents a "grid" in our game, capable of displaying Xs and Os and responding to events.
 ### Steps
 1. From the Board component, change ```renderSquare``` so that we pass a value to the Square:
     ```javascript